integrative dermatology symposium

 3. Participants will be able to describe the different forms of stem cells used in topical skin care.

-Speaker: Millicent Russo, LE LEI CLT LSO
+Content created by Millicent Russo, LE LEI CLT LSO WFR, presented by Emilea Swick, LE

 Description: In this session, learn how to manually infuse ingredients for added penetration and maximum benefit.